awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule: ** [https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-replication-enabled.html](https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-replication-enabled.html)

-This AWS control checks whether S3 buckets have cross\-region replication enabled\.
+This control checks whether S3 buckets have cross\-region replication enabled\.

 PCI DSS does not require data replication or highly available configurations\.
 However, this check aligns with AWS best practices for this control\.

 In addition to availability, you should consider other systems hardening settings\.

-### Related PCI DSS Requirements<a name="pcidss-s3-3-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-s3-3-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 2\.2: Develop configuration standards for all system components\.
 Assure that these standards address all known security vulnerabilities and are consistent with industry\-accepted system hardening standards\.**
 Enabling cross\-region replication on S3 buckets ensures that multiple versions of the data are available in different distinct Regions\.
 This allows you to store data at even greater distances, minimize latency, increase operational efficiency, and protect against DDoS and data corruption events\.